zenorocha/liferay-learn/docs/commerce/2.x/en/promoting-products/introduction-to-discounts.md

 # Introduction to Discounts

 A discount applies a modifier to a product’s base price.
-It can be an absolute number or a percentage, and can be applied to a limited number of products or to the entire catalog.
-It can be available to all buyers, a defined Account Group, or to a more narrowly defined group of customers that meet certain qualifications.
+Discounts can be an absolute number or a percentage, and can be applied to a limited number of products or to the entire catalog.
+Furthermore, a discount can be made available to all buyers, a defined Account Group, or to a more narrowly defined group of customers that meet certain qualifications.
 Unlike a price list, a discount always _reduces_ the base price.
 For more information on Pricing see [Introduction to Product Pricing Methods](../managing-a-catalog/managing-price/introduction-to-product-pricing-methods.md).

 To create a discount, navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Discounts_.